Puck (A Midsummer Night's Dream): Appearances in the play

-A merrier hour was never wasted there [2.1.32-57].

 Puck serves the fairy king Oberon.
 Oberon is angry with Titania, the fairy queen, because she will not let him have a particular "little changeling boy" (2.1.120).
-Oberon sends Puck to fetch a particular flower, whereof the juice "on sleeping eyelids laid / Will make or man or woman madly dote / Upon the next live creature that it sees" (2.1.170-72).
+Oberon sends Puck to fetch a particular flower, whereof the juice "on sleeping eyelids laid / Will make or man or woman madly dote / Upon the next live creature that it sees" (2.1.170–72).
 Puck is told to apply some of it to the "disdainful youth" (2.1.261) in "Athenian garments" (2.1.264), but Puck mistakes Lysander for Demetrius and applies it to Lysander.
 Oberon applies some of the juice to Titania, and Titania is waked by a singing Nick Bottom, whose head Puck has changed to that of an ass.
 Later, Puck is ordered to rectify his mistake with Lysander and Demetrius, and he creates a black fog through which he separates the "testy rivals" (3.2.358), imitating their voices until they are asleep.
 Puck has the final lines of the play:

-If we shadows have offended,

-Think but this, and all is mended.